Canada–Israel relations: Early history

-Diplomatic relations (1948–1990)
+Diplomatic relations in the 20th century

 In May 1961, David Ben-Gurion was the first Israeli Prime Minister to make an official visit to Canada.
 Since then, officials from both countries have made frequent trips.
 Members of Parliament, Cabinet Ministers and Justices of the Supreme Court of Canada have visited, Israel demonstrating the ever strengthening relationship and cooperation.
 In addition, the premiers of Manitoba, Prince Edward Island, Ontario and Alberta and cabinet ministers from other provinces, have led successful commercial and cultural missions to Israel.
 A number of Canadian municipalities are twinning with Israeli cities.

 In 1957, after the Sinai Campaign, Lester Pearson, the Secretary of State for External Affairs, received the Nobel Peace Prize for successfully leading the process by which UN peace keeping troops were stationed along the border between Israel and Egypt.
 Canadian troops also played a central role in the United Nations Emergency Force (UNEF).
 This role is part of the wider Canadian commitment to efforts designed to end the Arab-Israel conflict.
 Later, in the late 1970s, Canada encouraged the peace negotiations between Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat, and Begin stopped in Canada and met with Prime Minister Pierre Trudeau in 1977.

 In general, while diplomatic relations were cordial, they were not particularly close during this period.
 A number of Canadian diplomats, like their European counterparts, tended to support the Arab positions against Israel in the United Nations and other frameworks.
 The Canadian Arabists, such as Ambassador Michael D. Bell, sought to align policy with the Arab states in order to promote commercial interests, and to gain Arab support for Canadian candidates and positions, in the United Nations.
-These positions generated considerable friction with Israel, and were criticised as a departure from Canadian moral policies.
+These positions generated considerable friction with Israel.